ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Similarly to integration tests for data science, the point here is to validate... the data!
 There tests ensure that you actually got a primary key (unique **and** non-null for the sleepy ones), that numeric column fit within a certain range, that you got rid of null...

-This is where DBT, dataform, SQLMesh and similar frameworks that allow to test data at a large scale really shine.
+This is where `dbt`, `dataform`, `SQLMesh` and similar frameworks that allow to test data at a large scale really shine.
 In this paradigm it is still possible to write code using TDD, simplify rather than starting to write SQL code, you will start by specifying in the metadata the types and the tests for a given column.
 They are obviously SQL oriented but their contribution to our field is really a game changer.